Do you know that old quote by Benjamin Franklin, “If you fail to plan, you are planning to fail!”?

 Immunologist Eran Elinav of the Weizmann Institute of Science in Rehovot led a team of researchers that subjected mice to a disruption in their sleep cycle that mimicked jet lag from an 8-hour time difference in humans and surveyed changes to their gut microbes.
 The researchers also studied the microbiota of two people who flew from the U.S. to Israel, and found similar compositional and functional changes.
 ‘We saw that in the presence of jet lag, their microbes were completely messed up,' Elinav told Time.”

 If you frequently travel for work or have a job that disrupts your natural day-night circadian rhythm, taking high-dose probiotics will do wonders to support your health.

 “Your body treats melatonin as a darkness signal, and generally has the opposite effect of bright light.”

-Time-released melatonin is a lifesaver when traversing time zones because it helps to reset your circadian rhythm more quickly, which gets you over jet lag faster with better-quality sleep.
-The general supplement recommendation is to take 1mg per hour of time zone difference, capping out at a dose of 5 mg.
-Take it 45 minutes before you’d like to go to sleep.
+Time-released melatonin is a lifesaver when traversing time zones because it helps to reset your circadian rhythm quicker, which gets you over jet lag faster with better-quality sleep.
+Take it 20-30 minutes before you’d like to go to sleep. .